github/docs/content/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists.md

 {% ifversion projects-v2-tasklists %}
 {% note %}

-**Note:** For more information about the new iteration of Tasklists, which is currently in a private beta, see "[About Tasklists](/issues/tracking-your-work-with-issues/about-tasklists)."
+**Note:** For more information about the new iteration of Tasklists, which is currently in a private beta, see "[AUTOTITLE](/issues/tracking-your-work-with-issues/about-tasklists)."

 {% endnote %}
 {% endif %}